Rabbi Danny Burkeman

 Cantor Hollis Suzanne Schachner

 Cantor Hollis grew up in Miami, Florida, where she was a musical theatre major at the New World School of the Arts and studied in the jazz and vocal performance departments of the University of Miami, where her crowning achievement was fronting a Joni Mitchell Ensemble before graduating with double majors in Music and Judaic Studies.
-She was the Cantorial Soloist at Temple Israel of Greater Miami, where her voice was heard weekly throughout South Florida on a live Shabbat radio broadcast.
-During her studies at Hebrew Union College-Jewish Institute of Religion she served Temple B’nai Israel of Woodbury, Connecticut for three years until her Cantorial ordination in May, 2001.
+She was then the Cantorial Soloist at Temple Israel of Greater Miami where her voice was heard weekly throughout South Florida on a live Shabbat radio broadcast.
+During her studies at Hebrew Union College-Jewish Institute of Religion she served Temple B’nai Israel of Woodbury, Connecticut for three years until her ordination in May, 2001.

 Rabbi Herman J. Blumberg